AkashSDas/mone/src/contents/methods_of_preparing_statement_of_cash_flow.md

 publishdate: 2020-12-04T14:02:06
 ---

-## Direct Method
+---

+> **Direct Method**
+>
-- List cash receipts and disbursements by source/use of funds
+> - List cash receipts and disbursements by source/use of funds.
-- Always used for investing and financing activities
+> - Always used for investing and financing activities.
-- Rarely used for operating activities
+> - Rarely used for operating activities.

-## Indirect Method
+> **Indirect Method**
+>

-- Only used for operating activities
+> - Only used for operating activities.
-- Goal is to reconcile net income with cash from operations by removing non cash items from net income and including additional cash flows not in net income
+> - Goal is to reconcile net income with cash from operations by removing non cash items from net income and including additional cash flows not in net income.
-- Almost every company uses this method for operating activities
+> - Almost every company uses this method for operating activities.

+---

 ## Indirect Method Preparation

+`Process`

 - Start with Net Income
 - Adjust the components of net income tied to non cash items or to investing activities